elmanelman/query-equivalence-old/README.md

-# query-equivalence
+# SQL Query Equivalence

-A tool for checking the equivalence of SQL queries.
+A command-line tool for checking the equivalence of SQL queries.